Our Temple and Family History Responsibilities

 Keeping a journal.

-Participating in the Church’s family history programs, such as family record extraction.
+Participating in the Church’s family history programs such as submitting family names to Ancestral File and participating in family record extraction.

-We need to receive the ordinances of the gospel to be able to return to live in the presence of our Heavenly Father.
+We need to receive the ordinances of the gospel to be able to return to our Heavenly Father.
 To receive all of the blessings associated with these ordinances, we should:

 1. Receive our own ordinances and help our immediate family members receive theirs.

-2. Hold current temple recommends and attend the temple as often as we can.
+2. Hold a current temple recommend and attend the temple as often as we can.
 Even if we do not live where we can go to the temple, we should hold a temple recommend.

 3. Identify our ancestors who died without receiving the ordinances and make sure that ordinances are performed in their behalf.